networktocode/awesome-network-automation/README.md

 ## Products

  - [eNMS](https://github.com/afourmy/eNMS) - A vendor-agnostic NMS for carrier-grade network visualization and network automation.
+ - [Nautobot](https://github.com/nautobot/nautobot) - Nautobot is a Network Source of Truth and Network Automation Platform.
  - [netpalm](https://github.com/tbotnz/netpalm) - netpalm is a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
  - [Netshot](http://www.netfishers.onl/netshot) - Network Configuration and Compliance Management Software.
  - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) is a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.